 “Using our devices can potentially give us an excuse to spend recklessly,” Schwartz says.
 “Give the phones a rest and instead, interact with a real person.
 It won’t cost you a thing, and the rewards may last a lifetime.”

-If you are having problems controlling your spending this holiday season, check out Consolidated Credit’s free four-part Holiday Survival Guide to help you keep within your budget.
+If you are having problems controlling your spending this holiday season, check out Consolidated Credit’s Holiday Survival Guide Video to help you keep within your budget.
 But if you find yourself mired in credit card debt, talk to a trained counsellor at 888-287-8506.